Skip to main content

 Kremna Rezina

-Bled cream cake - vanilla custard and whipped cream between crispy puff pastry layers.
-Over 15 million served since 1953.
+The Bled cream cake: vanilla custard and whipped cream between crisp puff pastry.
+More than 15 million have been sold since 1953.

 vegetarianContains: WheatContains: DairyContains: Eggs